Micky Dolenz: Circus Boy

 Dolenz began his show-business career in 1956 when he starred in a children's TV show called Circus Boy under the name Mickey Braddock.
 He played Corky, an orphaned water boy for the elephants in a one-ring circus at the start of the 20th century.
 The program ran for two seasons, after which Dolenz made sporadic appearances on network television shows and pursued his education.
 Dolenz went to Ulysses S. Grant High School in Valley Glen and graduated in 1962.
 In 1964, he was cast as Ed in the episode "Born of Kings and Angels" of the NBC education drama series Mr. Novak, starring James Franciscus as an idealistic Los Angeles teacher.
 Dolenz was attending college in Los Angeles when he was hired for the "drummer" role in NBC's The Monkees.

+Career

 Early musical career

 Dolenz originally had his own rock band called "Micky and the One-Nighters" in the early- to mid-1960s with himself as lead singer.
 He had already begun writing his own songs.
 According to Dolenz, his band's live stage act included rock songs, cover songs, and some R&B. One of his favorite songs to sing was Chuck Berry's "Johnny B. Goode", which he sang at his Monkees audition, resulting in his being hired as one of the cast/band members.
 He recorded two 45s in 1965 that went unreleased until the Monkees' success in 1967.
 Issued on the Challenge label, the recordings were "Don't Do It" b/w "Plastic Symphony III" and "Huff Puff" b/w "Fate (Big Ben)".
 Neither B-side on the Challenge 45s is by Dolenz, but rather a band later credited as The Obvious.